ogarich89/iso/README.md

 # Iso
-Iso is a starter-pack for creating isomorphic single-page application with using SSR technology on NodeJS.
+Iso is starter-pack for creating isomorphic single-page application with using SSR technology on NodeJS.

 Powered by [ogarich89](https://github.com/ogarich89)